Quick Information & Links

 Pre-Completion Optional Practical Training (OPT) is the opportunity to apply knowledge gained in your degree program to off-campus work in your major field prior to your graduation.
 OPT is 12 months of available work permission authorized by the U.S. Citizenship and Immigration Services (USCIS).

-- Attend a Pre-Completion OPT Session or watch the Pre-completion OPT Online Session.
+- Attend a Pre-Completion Off-Campus Authorization in-person session or watch the Pre-completion OPT Online Canvas module.

 - Note: If you watch the online session, you must complete the CPT Quiz in Canvas.